rockhopsoft/survloop/README.md

 Other projects running SurvLoop: <a href="https://powerscore.resourceinnovation.org/start/calculator" target="_blank">
 Cannabis PowerScore</a> (<a href="https://github.com/resourceinnovation/cannabisscore" target="_blank">GitHub</a>), and
 <a href="https://drugstory.me" target="_blank">Drug Story</a> (less active).

+The installation used for SurvLoop.org is currently the best example of a bare-bones extenstion of SurvLoop:<br />
+<a href="https://github.com/wikiworldorder/survlooporg" target="_blank">github.com/wikiworldorder/survlooporg</a>

 # <a name="requirements"></a>Requirements